MaastrichtUniversity/irods_avu_json/README.md

 }
 ```

-## Limits
+## Limits/bugs

 On the AVU side
-* If two AVUs have the same attribute but different values
+* If two AVUs have the same attribute but different values only the last one ends up in the JSON.
-* Not compatible with AVUs already containing data in the unit column
+* AVUs already containing data in the unit column will be ignored
+* Nested arrays, can be stored, but will not be converted from AVUs to JSON (fixable)

+On the JSON side
+* Empty objects will become black nodes, but not converted back to empty objects
+* Empty key/value pairs cannot be converted, as iRODS does not allow an AVU with an empty value

+On the JSON-LD side
+* Not handling "@context" properly yet